stijn-dejongh/lovecraft_public_domain/raw_converts/tm.md

             After walking for some distance, I
-         encounter'd the rusty tracks of a street-railway, &amp; the worm-eaten poles which still held the limp &amp; sagging trolley wire.
+         encounter'd the rusty tracks of a street-railway, & the worm-eaten poles which still held the limp & sagging trolley wire.
 Following this line, I soon came upon a yellow, vestibuled car numbered 1852--of a plain, double-trucked type common from 1900 to 1910.
-It was untenanted, but evidently ready to start; the trolley being on the wire &amp; the air-brake pump now and then throbbing beneath the floor.
-I boarded it &amp;
-         looked vainly about for the light switch--noting as I did so the absence of controller handle which implied the brief absence of the motorman.
-Then I sat down in one of the cross seats toward the middle, awaiting the arrival of the crew &amp; the starting of the vehicle.
-Presently I heard a swishing in the sparce grass toward the left, &amp;
-         saw the dark forms of two men looming up in the moonlight.
-They had the regulation caps of a railway company, &amp; I could not doubt but that they were the conductor &amp;
-         motorman.
-Then one of them   sniffed   with singular sharpness, &amp; raised his face to howl to the moon.
+It was untenanted, but evidently ready to start; the trolley being on the wire & the air-brake pump now and then throbbing beneath the floor.
+I boarded it & looked vainly about for the light switch--noting as I did so the absence of controller handle which implied the brief absence of the motorman.
+Then I sat down in one of the cross seats toward the middle, awaiting the arrival of the crew & the starting of the vehicle.
+Presently I heard a swishing in the sparce grass toward the left, & saw the dark forms of two men looming up in the moonlight.
+They had the regulation caps of a railway company, & I could not doubt but that they were the conductor & motorman.
+Then one of them   sniffed   with singular sharpness, & raised his face to howl to the moon.
 The other dropped on all fours to run toward the car.

               After walking for some distance,